hakuhodo-technologies/scope-rl/docs/documentation/ope_ops.rst

 where we let :math:`G := \sum_{t=0}^{T-1} \gamma^t r_t` to represent the trajectory-wise reward as a random variable and :math:`dF(G) := \mathrm{lim}_{\Delta \rightarrow 0} F(G) - F(G- \Delta)`.

-We also discuss the properties of various cumulative distribution OPE estimators together with their implementaion details in :doc:`Supported OPE estimators <evaluation_implementation>`.
+We also discuss the properties of various cumulative distribution OPE estimators together with their implementation details in :doc:`Supported OPE estimators <evaluation_implementation>`.

 .. seealso::